L5Modular/L5Modular/README.md

             └── helper.php

 ```
 By default the generation of some components are disabled.
-This package can generate and handle the following:
+In full extent this package can generate and handle the following components:
 1. Controllers
 2. Models
 3. Views